LMZouaoui/NestConvNeXt-IQA/README.md

 ### For Training and Testing
 Download the LWIR-IQA and/or the TIIQAD datasets.
-Open the file " RunTrain.ipynb "
+Open the file: " RunTrain.ipynb "

 For the LWIR-IQA dataset, run
 %run run.py --batch_size 40 --svpath '/path_where_to_save_results/' --epochs 20 --lr 2e-5 --gpunum 0 --datapath ./Path_to_LWIR-IQA_dataset/ --dataset lwir_iqa --version 1 --seed 2022